Rohit-K814307/open_rag/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project is an LLM-powered client
+This project is an LLM-powered client.

-_For more examples, please refer to the [Documentation](https://example.com)_
+In order to run the client, please follow these steps:

+1. Open a new terminal at root
+2. Query the LLM with your desired inputs and choose model parameters
+    ```sh
+    bash ./open_rag/scripts/generate.sh -q <query> -c <full path to csv emails> -e <your email address> ...
+    ```
+    - run `./open_rag/scripts/generate.sh -h` for help with arguments

 <p align="right">(<a href="#readme-top">back to top</a>)</p>